-Now we have a clear view and insight in all five of the best Appcues alternatives on the market.
-It’s time to see which one is best for you and your needs.
+Now that we have a clear view and insight into all five of the best Appcues alternatives on the market, it’s time to see which one is best for you and your needs.

-To clearly identify the unique features and comparisons between all five Appcues alternatives and Appcues itself, we’ve created this catchy, informational and in-depth comparison table:
+To clearly identify the unique features and differences between all five Appcues alternatives and Appcues itself, we’ve created this in-depth comparison table:

-Now, let’s see which Appcues alternative can be the best fit for you and your company.
+Let’s see which Appcues alternative can be the best fit for you and your company…

-- If you’re looking for an Appcues alternative that can serve multicultural and multilingual markets with almost the same functionalities like Appcues has – than Inline Manual can be a great fit for you.
+- If you’re looking for an Appcues alternative that can serve multicultural and multilingual markets with almost the same functionalities that Appcues has, then Inline Manual can be a great fit for you.

-- If you’re looking for an Appcues alternative with better analytics, data and reports than Appcues has, than the UserIQ will be a good solution for you.
+- If you’re looking for an Appcues alternative with better analytics, data, and reports, then the UserIQ will be a good solution for you.

-- If you already use Intercom as your go-to tool for customer engagement and support, and you’re looking for the simplified user onboarding solution with limited capabilities then Intercom Product Tours is your answer.
+- If you already use Intercom as your go-to tool for customer engagement and support, and you’re looking for a simplified user onboarding solution, then Intercom Product Tours is your answer.

-- If you are looking for the Appcues alternative that offers you a little bit more UI elements and supports both user and employee onboarding, Chameleon can be the best bet.
+- If you are looking for an Appcues alternative that offers you a little bit more in terms of UI elements and supports both user and employee onboarding, Chameleon is your best bet.

-- If you’re frustrated when using Appcues and you are looking for the alternative that is entirely focused on creating amazing user onboarding flows without coding at all, and alternative that offers you more freedom, control and better UX features, than the Userpilot is the best solution for you!
+- If you’re frustrated when using Appcues and you are looking for an alternative that is entirely focused on creating amazing user onboarding flows without coding at all, that offers you more freedom, control, and better UX features, then Userpilot is the best solution for you.

-If you belong to the last group and you can’t wait to see amazing stuff you can do with Userpilot, then schedule your Userpilot demo and one of our dedicated product experts will help you to create the best in-app and user experiences for your product and your customers.
+If you belong to the last group and you can’t wait to see the amazing things you can do with Userpilot, then schedule your Userpilot demo and one of our dedicated product experts will help you create the best user experiences for your product and your customers.